 Other Helpful Forms

-It is also helpful for those pursuing, or continuing in, Lay Servant or Lay Speaker status to keep a personal record of their training and certification/recertification activities.
+You are responsible for your own record-keeping.
+It is a good practice for those pursuing, or continuing in, Lay Servant or Lay Speaker status to keep a personal record of their training and certification/recertification activities.
+Keep all your documentation in one folder so you can access it and review it periodically for accuracy.